STARS-Design-Track-2025/nebula-iii-team-09/README.md

 * `verilog/rtl/team_projects/team_##` - Will contain all the RTL SystemVerilog/Verilog code files, including your team's top-level module, sub-modules, and the team's wrapper files.<br>
 **NOTE:** The files for a sample project, `team_00`, are available.
 Do NOT modify them, but feel free to review them if you want to understand what it does.
 This project should be able to be run through all of the steps outlined here.

-4. If you haven't already, run `make bus-wrap-setup` (you only need to this once).
+4. If you haven't already, run `make bus-wrap-setup` (you only need to do this once).

 5. Navigate to `verilog/rtl/team_projects/team_##/team_##.yml`
 This file contains configuration information that our targets will use to generate top level and wrapper files.